-In connection with its formation, the Company has the authority to issue 500,000,000 common shares at \$0.01 per share par value.
+In connection with our formation, we have the authority to issue 500,000,000 common shares at \$0.01 per share par value.

-On March 1, 2016, the Company issued 100 common shares for \$1,500 to the Adviser.
+On March 1, 2016, we issued 100 common shares for \$1,500 to the Adviser.

-The Company has entered into subscription agreements (the "Subscription Agreements") with investors providing for the private placement of the Company's common shares.
-Under the terms of the Subscription Agreements, investors are required to fund drawdowns to purchase the Company's common shares up to the amount of their respective Capital Commitment on an as-needed basis each time the Company delivers a drawdown notice to its investors.
+We have entered into subscription agreements (the "Subscription Agreements") with investors providing for the private placement of our common shares.
+Under the terms of the Subscription Agreements, investors are required to fund drawdowns to purchase our common shares up to the amount of their respective Capital Commitment on an as-needed basis each time we deliver a drawdown notice to its investors.